Skip to main content

 });

-This way plu-ts can first execute the pfactorial.$( n ) function call and store the result in the factorialResult which was the intended behaviour in the first place.
+This way plu-ts can first execute the pfactorial.$( n ) function call and store the result in the factorialResult which was the intended behavior in the first place.

 How does plet work?

-This will mosto of the time due to the value being used a single time.
+This will most of the time due to the value being used a single time.

 tip